-The industry has responded by taking on the active role of supplementing dissolved oxygen in those deep waters — and that commitment is now entering a major new phase.
+The Australian Government in partnership with industry and scientists are taking on the active role of supplementing dissolved oxygen in those deep waters — and that commitment is now entering a major new phase.

-The Macquarie Harbour Oxygenation Project (MHOP) proved that mechanical injection of oxygen into the Harbour's deep waters measurably improves conditions for seafloor ecosystems, including the habitat of the Maugean skate — an ancient species found on the West Coast of Tasmania.
+The Macquarie Harbour Oxygenation Project (MHOP) proved that mechanical injection of oxygen into the Harbour's deep waters can improve conditions for seafloor ecosystems, including the habitat of the Maugean skate — an ancient species found on the West Coast of Tasmania.

-Following two successful trial phases (MHOP & MHOP1.5), Salmon Tasmania and its members — Tassal Group, Huon Aquaculture and Petuna Aquaculture — have now formalised the next step.
+Following the successful trial phase (MHOP), Salmon Tasmania and its members — Tassal Group, Huon Aquaculture and Petuna Aquaculture are playing a key role in the next step

-The Oxygenation Offset Program in Macquarie Harbour (OOPMH) is a fully funded, large-scale operation about to commence, backed by a project agreement with the Fisheries Research and Development Corporation (FRDC) and the Australian Government's Department of Climate Change, Energy, the Environment and Water.
-(DCCEEW).
-The work starts now.
+The Oxygenation Offset Program in Macquarie Harbour (OOPMH) is an Australian Government funded, large-scale operation about to commence, backed by a project agreement with the Fisheries Research and Development Corporation (FRDC) and the Department of Climate Change, Energy, the Environment and Water (DCCEEW)..

-The OOPMH has four goals.
-First, to fully offset the oxygen demand below the halocline attributable to salmon farming through mechanical oxygenation — a genuine, measurable contribution.
-Second, to develop a validated and scalable methodology for long-term oxygen delivery that can be sustained indefinitely.
-Third, to actively support the health of benthic ecosystems and the habitat of species like the Maugean skate, going beyond compliance to make a positive ecological contribution.
-Fourth — and most forward-looking — to transition full operational responsibility for oxygenation to the industry itself once the program has been validated.
+The OOPMH has three goals.
+First, to offset the oxygen demand below the halocline attributable to salmon farming through mechanical oxygenation.
+Second, to develop a validated and scalable methodology for long-term oxygen delivery.
+Third, to actively support the health of benthic ecosystems and the habitat of species like the Maugean skate.
+At the completion of this program the hope is that it will transition full operational responsibility for oxygenation to the industry itself once the program has been validated.

-By the time the OOPMH reaches full capacity, it will be capable of delivering up to 18 tonnes of dissolved oxygen per day into Macquarie Harbour.
-The current design is for three purpose-built modular barges deployed across the Harbour, each self-contained with its own power and oxygen generation equipment.
-Oxygen is extracted from ambient air using proven industrial technology then pumped to depths of 20–35 metres where fine-dispersion nozzles ensure efficient transfer into the water column.
-Harbour currents carry dissolved oxygen widely, making fixed-location systems more energy effective.
+The current design is for three purpose-built modular barges to be deployed across the Harbour, each self-contained with its own power and oxygen generation equipment.
+Oxygen is extracted from ambient air using proven industrial technology then pumped to targeted depths (15–50 metres) where fine-dispersion nozzles ensure efficient transfer into the water column.
+Harbour currents carry dissolved oxygen widely, making fixed-location systems energy efficient.

 The operational base is the industry's THub facility near Strahan — providing fuel storage, vessel access, maintenance capability and remote monitoring infrastructure, well away from township and public wharf activity.